PHALANGES OF THE FOOT ANATOMY

 The phalanges of the foot correspond in number and arrangement to those of the hand.
-The big toe consists of two phalanges—proximal and distal—while the other toes each have three phalanges: proximal, middle, and distal.
-These bones enable toe movement and contribute to balance and mobility.
+Your big toe consists of two phalanges, proximal and distal, while your other toes each have three phalanges: proximal, middle, and distal.
+These bones enable your toe movement and contribute to your balance and mobility.

 General Characteristics